-A percutaneous endoscopic gastrostomy (PEG) is a procedure to make an opening between the skin of your belly and your stomach.
-The doctor put a thin tube called a gastrostomy tube (G-tube or feeding tube) into your stomach through the opening.
+PEG is a procedure to make an opening between the skin of your belly and your stomach.
+The doctor put a thin tube called a gastrostomy tube (also called G-tube, PEG tube, or feeding tube) into your stomach through the opening.
 The tube can put liquid nutrition, fluid, and medicines directly into your stomach.
 The tube also may be used to drain liquid or air from the stomach.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.